 - Make failure survivable by creating small programs.
 Communicate to the learners, parents, staff, and your boss the goals of the pilot program, what you hope to accomplish, and why you believe you will be successful.
 A pilot can be as small as a teacher switching to bouncing balls instead of chairs in their classroom.

 - Have feedback loops to know if you are being successful.
 Create outcomes based on the impact you hope to achieve by running the pilot program.
 Create feedback loops that align with the outcomes.

 - Overcommunicate with all stakeholders.
 Throughout the pilot program, ensure everyone is updated on the successes and challenges that surface.

-In closing, I challenge you to reflect on whether you navigate between all three Horizons.
+The staff involved in Horizon Three are those very few that always want to try something new and can thrive with one foot in the traditional model (Horizon One) and one foot in something that may not work.In closing, I challenge you to reflect on whether you navigate between all three Horizons.
 It is easy to get stuck in Horizon One and continually beat best practices into submission.
 However, it is also easy to work in all three Horizons simultaneously with your staff in an effort to create a vibrant, resilient school structure that responds to future trends and provides the best learning opportunities for all learners.